-Glasgow's Primary Care Community Link Workers (CLWs) are playing their part in making Glasgow a Carer Friendly city.
-CLWs are now working in 81 GP practices across the city and all CLWs attend carer awareness briefings as part of their induction.
-CLWs take a person-centred approach with the patients they support and often they learn about individuals caring responsibilities.
-In these circumstances CLWs let people know about the support available to them in their caring role and signpost or refer to services as appropriate.

-Kathy Owens, Health Improvement Lead - Community Link Workers
+"Glasgow's Primary Care Community Link Workers (CLWs) are playing their part in making Glasgow a carer friendly city.
+CLWs are now working in 81 GP practices across the city, all CLWs attend carer awareness briefings as part of their induction.
+CLWs take a person-centred approach with the patients they support, often they learn about individuals caring responsibilities; in these circumstances CLWs let people know about the support available to them in their caring role and signpost or refer to services as appropriate.
+"Kathy Owens Health Improvement Lead - Community Link Workers

 Single Point of Access (SPoA) is a new service that Glasgow residents, including staff and agencies can use to request help, book an appointment or get an HSCP service.
-All SPoA staff members will attend Carer Aware Information sessions as part of their induction training.
+All SPoA Staff members will attend Carer Aware Information sessions as part of their induction.

-Alzheimer Scotland Dementia link workers offer twelve months post diagnostic support to people who have been diagnosed with Dementia.
-All Dementia link workers have attended carer aware information sessions.
+Alzheimer Scotland Dementia Link workers offer twelve months post diagnostic support to people who have been diagnosed with dementia.
+All dementia link workers have attended carer aware information sessions.

-All of these services are playing their part in making Glasgow a Carer Friendly city.
-Visit Carer Aware Resources to find out more.
+All of these services are playing their part in making Glasgow a Carer friendly city.
+Visit YSYWG to find out more about Glasgow's caring community.

-Your Support Your Way Glasgow was refreshed in March 2020 and now includes an online carer referral that has been used over 3200 times to enable carers to contact carer services directly.
+Your Support Your way Glasgow Carer website was refreshed in March 2020 and now includes an online carer referral that has been used over 3200 times to enable carers to contact carer services directly.